 - Dry mouth can be caused by various factors including medication, medical conditions, and lifestyle choices

-- Managing dry mouth often involves addressing the underlying cause and making lifestyle changes
+- Managing dry mouth involves addressing the underlying cause and making lifestyle changes

 - Saliva is essential for oral health as it helps in digestion, prevents infection by controlling bacteria in the mouth, and protects teeth from decay

-Dry mouth, or xerostomia, is a condition characterized by a lack of saliva in the mouth.
+Dry mouth, or xerostomia, refers to the condition where the salivary glands in the mouth do not produce enough saliva to keep the mouth wet.
 Saliva is essential for maintaining oral health as it helps to wash away food particles, neutralize acids produced by bacteria, and provides enzymes to aid in digestion.
 When saliva production is reduced, it can lead to discomfort, difficulty in speaking and swallowing, and an increased risk of oral health problems such as cavities and gum disease.
+Xerostomia.

 How Common Is Dry Mouth?